Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 This error is a great thing!
 It means that the compiler is actually finding our test.

 Now copy and paste a dummy version of the reverse method into IntList.java.
 Your dummy version might simply return null.
+Your only goal here is to get IntList.java to compile.

 If you're running IntListTest from the command line, you'll need to add a main method before proceeding.
 See ArithmeticTest.java for an example.

-Try compiling `IntListTest` again, and this time your test should compile.
+Try compiling `IntListTest.java` again, and this time your test should compile.
 Run the test using `java IntListTest` or IntelliJ, and the test should fail.
 This is great!
 We've now reached the "red" phase of the TDD cycle.

 Write a reverse method, and rerun the tests until it passes.
 If you're stuck (this is a tricky problem with a very clever solution), see the week 3 discussion solutions.